ONLINE HELP

 This tab contains the following groups:

-• The "Margins" option proposes:
+• The "Margins" option includes:

 • different common margins that can be directly applied to the current document (or to the current section).